Perry Cox: In Sacred Heart

 Cox constantly berates the residents, giving John "J.D."
-Dorian female nicknames (e.g. "Tiffany", "Jennifer", "Carol", "Betsy", "Lindsey") and regularly calling him "Newbie".
+Dorian female nicknames (e.g. "Tiffany", "Jennifer", "Carol", "Betsy", "Lindsey") and regularly calling him "Newbie" in the original series and "Oldie" in the revived series.
 He also calls Elliot Reid (Sarah Chalke) "Barbie", Turk (Donald Faison) "Gandhi" and Bob Kelso (Ken Jenkins) "Bob-O", "Bobcat", "Bobmeister", "Big Bob", and "Beelzebob".
 The one person he openly admits to tolerating is head nurse Carla Espinosa (Judy Reyes).
 Throughout Season 1, he and Turk compete for her affections, with Cox eventually bowing out when he sees that Turk and Carla are in love.
-In one episode, it is seen that Cox helped Turk with how to deal with women when they are mad, Turk eventually taking Perry's advice.
+In one episode, it is seen that Cox helped Turk with how to deal with women when they are angry, Turk eventually taking his advice.
 Turk soon learns that Carla and Cox went on a date before Turk came to the hospital.

 Despite his contempt for Turk in early seasons, Cox develops a restrained level of respect for him, and even occasionally gets along with and relates to him.
-In the Season 6 episode "My Road to Nowhere", when complications are found with his unborn child he insists that Turk assist with the surgery.
-Being reluctant at first, he even appoints Turk as the Chief Surgeon of Sacred Heart.
-Cox makes this decision after being told by Kelso that his own promotions by Kelso were against the latter's personal disdain for Cox, yet Cox's excellent medical knowledge made him the best candidate nonetheless – a feature that Turk shares with Cox.
+In the Season 6 episode "My Road to Nowhere", when complications are found with his unborn child, he insists that Turk assist with the surgery.
+He even appoints Turk as the Chief Surgeon of Sacred Heart.
+Cox makes this decision after being told by Kelso that his own promotions by Kelso were against the latter's personal disdain for Cox, yet Cox's excellent medical knowledge made him the best candidate – a feature that Turk shares with Cox.

 He berates Elliot almost as much as J.D., frequently making fun of her insecurity, hairstyle and WASP background.
-However, he has also been known to stand up for her: he punches Kelso in the face when he yells at her in front of the staff.
+However, he has also been known to stand up for her; he punches Kelso in the face when he yells at her in front of the staff.

 Cox despises Kelso, Sacred Heart's chief of medicine.
 They disagree constantly about the best way to provide care, with Cox advocating for patients and Kelso adhering to the hospital's bottom line.
 At one point, he even punches Kelso in the face.
 On occasion, however, they have acknowledged the necessity of the other's position, and Kelso has admitted that they need each other.
 When Kelso retires and Cox succeeds him as chief of medicine, Cox confides in him about the pressures of the job, and the two form a "secret friendship".